Derek Enright: Parliamentary career

 He was elected as a Labour Member of the European Parliament (MEP) for Leeds in 1979, staying until 1984.
 He was British Labour group spokesman on third world affairs and women's rights, and was later an EC delegate in Guinea Bissau.
 He contested Kent East in the 1984 European election.
 He became Member of Parliament (MP) for Hemsworth, West Yorkshire at a 1991 by-election.
 A devout Catholic, he co-founded, in 1990, the cross-party Movement for Christian Democracy, portions of which later evolved into the Christian Peoples Alliance.
 He was a strong supporter European integration and the Social Chapter.

 On 2 March 1993, during a debate on the Education Reform Bill, Enright mentioned that "To help my pupils discover what the optative and subjunctive are all about, I translated Beatles songs into Latin."
-Challenged by Nicholas Fairbairn to sing a Beatles song in Latin, Enright immediately stood up and did so, singing "Yellow Submarine" in Latin.
+Challenged by Nicholas Fairbairn to sing a Beatles song in Latin, Enright immediately stood up and did so, singing "Yellow Submarine" in Latin - "Habitamus sub vitreo, sub vitreo, sub vitreo".
 The Deputy Speaker, Geoffrey Lofthouse, got him to curtail his performance by reminding Enright of the rules of the House: "Order.
 The hon.
 Gentleman has been a Member of the House long enough to know its rules full well."